COVID-19 and the urgency of the African energy transition

-As we begin the final stretch to 2030, Sub-Saharan Africa is facing serious challenges to achieving the Sustainable Development Goals (SDGs).
+As we begin the final stretch to 2030, Sub-Saharan Africa is facing serious challenges achieving the Sustainable Development Goals (SDGs).
 With significant population growth and massive urbanization in the continent, governments are under tremendous pressure to achieve economic growth, provide jobs and social services, and expand access to energy.

 Currently 600 million people lack access to electricity and about 900 million lack access to clean cooking solutions.
-By 2025, Africa’s population will exceed China and India, and by 2040, its economic output could quadruple, and about 500 million more people will move into African cities.
+By 2025, Africa’s population will exceed China and India, and by 2040, its economic output could quadruple, with about 500 million more people moving into African cities.
 All of this implies a three -to-fourfold increase in the demand for energy.
 Thus, how the continent decides to source its energy will determine economic transformation and prosperity of its people, and will also greatly influence global climate change.

 The current lack of access to reliable and affordable modern energy is seriously affecting service delivery in health and education and also slows down economic growth.
 At the same time Sub-Saharan Africa already faces a disproportionate negative impact of climate change though it accounts for less than 4 percent of Green House Gas (GHG) emissions, and about 2 percent of energy-related CO2 missions.
 Extreme weather events, including droughts and floods already have impacts on energy generation and agricultural production.

-Within the above above context, the question is : how can Africa achieve its ambitious goals enshrined in the African Union’s Agenda 2063, promote the Sustainable Development Goals, and at the same time adhere to its commitments under the Paris Accord?
+Within the above above context, the question is: how can Africa achieve its ambitious goals enshrined in the African Union’s Agenda 2063, promote the Sustainable Development Goals, and at the same time adhere to its commitments under the Paris Accord?